annie-carter/Time_series_Stock/README.md

 4. Perform feature selection meticulously, identifying influential features impacting the prevalence of the chronic disease through correlation analysis, feature importance estimation, or domain expertise-based selection criteria.

-5. Develop specialized scripts (e.g., acquire.py and wrangle.py) for efficient and consistent data acquisition, preparation, and data splitting.
+5. Develop specialized scripts (e.g., wrangle.py or acquire.py and prepare.py) for efficient and consistent data acquisition, preparation, and data splitting.

 6. Safeguard proprietary aspects of the project by implementing confidentiality and data security measures, using .gitignore to exclude sensitive information.